Edmond Duthoit: Edmond Duthoit and oriental art

 During his adolescent travels to southern Spain, in North Africa and the Middle-east, Edmond Duthoit discovered Moorish art.
-Charged with a mission in the Orient, he accompanied, between 1861–1863, in Syria and Cyprus, the count Melchior de Vogüé, with whom he collaborated for the publication l'Architecture civile et religieuse du ier au viie siècle en Syrie, thus the name of the room of Cypriot antiquities in the Louvre: Vogüé-Duthoit.
+Charged with a mission in the Orient, he accompanied, between 1861 and 1863, in Syria and Cyprus, the count Melchior de Vogüé, with whom he collaborated for the publication 'Architecture civile et religieuse du ier au viie siècle en Syrie, thus the name of the room of Cypriot antiquities in the Louvre: Vogüé-Duthoit.
 He realized an impressive series of drawings on the monuments of the Near Orient and Algeria.
 He was tasked by the French government to arbiter a conflict that opposed in 1872, the municipality of Tlemcen and the population, concerning urban development near the great mosque of the city.
-He was from 1880 until his death architect-in-chief of the historic monuments of Algeria, and participated in the creation of archaeological searches on the Roman cites of Tipaza, Timgad and Djémila in Algeria, and others in Tunisia.
+He was from 1880 until his death architect-in-chief of the historic monuments of Algeria, and participated in the creation of archaeological searches on the Roman cities of Tipaza, Timgad and Djémila in Algeria, and others in Tunisia.

 Named inspector of historic monuments of the Oise and the Somme in 1866, he moved to Amiens in 1870 and split his time between Picardy and Algeria.
 From 1884 onwards, he completed his masterpiece, the Notre-Dame basilisk of Brebières at Albert in the Somme, a majestic monument inspired by both Byzantine and Moorish art, where we can spot the influence of fellow architect Léon Vaudoyer.

 He was a member of the antiquaries Society of Picardy.